Azareal/Gosora/README.md

 First, you will need to jump to the place where you want to put the code, we will use `/home/gosora` here, but if you want to use something else, then you'll have to modify the service file with your own path.

-You can navigate to it by typing the following five commands into the console and hitting enter:
+You can navigate to it by typing the following six commands into the console and hitting enter:

 cd /home/